A Healthy, Happy Thanksgiving

 The day after Thanksgiving, get right back on track.
 Make a date with a friend to workout and burn off those holiday calories.
 Eat plenty of veggies, lean protein and fiber to recover from any overindulgence the night before.
 Drink plenty of water and of course, don’t forget to give thanks!

-TIP: The Hollywood 24-Hour Miracle Diet® is the perfect choice to recover — a one-day juice fast to get back on course with your weight loss goals.
+TIP: The Hollywood 48-Hour Miracle Diet® is the perfect choice to recover — a two-day juice fast to get back on course with your weight loss goals.